-8. How active have financial sponsors been in acquiring publicly listed companies and/or buying infrastructure assets?
+8. How active have financial sponsors been in acquiring publicly listed companies?

-Public to private transactions by financial sponsors are rarely seen in the Irish market.
-There were no such transactions in 2021 or 2020.
-A public-to-private transaction is regulated by the provisions of the Irish Takeover Panel Act 1997 (as amended), the Irish Takeover Rules 2013 (Rules) and the European Communities (Takeover Bids (Directive 2004/25/EC)) Regulations 2006.
+Public to private transactions by financial sponsors are very rarely seen in the Irish market - rarely more than one or two a year (and often none).
+Despite no public to private transactions having taken place in the Irish market in the last 12 months, we did note an increase in the number of enquiries where clients were exploring opportunities in this space, particularly in light of the softening in public market valuations.
+Public-to-private transactions are regulated by the provisions of the Irish Takeover Panel Act 1997 (as amended), the Irish Takeover Rules 2013 (Rules) and the European Communities (Takeover Bids (Directive 2004/25/EC)) Regulations 2006.
 The Rules regulate the conduct of takeovers of Irish companies listed on certain stock exchanges.
 The Irish Takeover Panel oversees the application of the Rules to specific transactions.
-Financial sponsors are particularly active in the Irish infrastructure market.
-By way of illustration, a notable infrastructure transaction in the Irish market in 2021 was Macquarie's acquisition of Ireland's largest waste company, Beauparc Utilities Holdings Limited ("Beauparc") from founder Eamon Waters and Blackstone Tactical Opportunities Fund.
-Beauparc is a recycling and processing led wasteto-resource business with a market leading position across Ireland, and a significant growing presence in the UK and the Netherlands.